tobiasbriones/cp-unah-is512-osii/apache-server/index.md

   me (this time, I did not reply his comments, no need to so) that he even deleted all the messages some minutes later (cringe).
-I was so better than them all, that I always had an explanation (although harder to speak, because I write, but don't like to speak) that my personal works looked like taken from a book, but I never show off my superiority, I always let my genuine work talk for me when required instead (humble, from inside to outside, but that doesn't mean I'm a fool with no understanding on what extroverts do).
+I was so better than them all, that I always had an explanation (although harder to speak, because I write, but don't like to speak), that my personal works looked like taken from a book, but I never show off my superiority, I always let my genuine work talk for me when required instead (humble, from inside to outside, but that doesn't mean I'm a fool with no understanding on what extroverts do).
+I actually took the diagrams from the internet, but from my own project!.
+It is stupid to go to the university, you are cleverer than them (professors, and students), and then you have to mimic you're a fool just to give the professor a "proof" that you actually made the homework.
+In other words, the education system is meant for fools, if you are better than that, they will not like you at all.
 I was really mad at that moment, but now I have more experience to manage all kind of scenarios.
 Those experiences + high technical knowledge turn you into a "Senior Engineer", so now you know it!.
 I don't care if you even don't know anything as far as you are able to be genuine on your studies/professional objectives.

 - It's easy to read manuals, but if you go all the way up writing your own content, then congrats!.
 Recall that quality also plays a crucial role here.